ambianic/ambianic-docs/docs-md/users/ambianicedge.md

 [![Join the Slack chat room](https://img.shields.io/badge/Slack-Join%20the%20chat%20room-blue)](https://join.slack.com/t/ambianicai/shared_invite/zt-eosk4tv5-~GR3Sm7ccGbv1R7IEpk7OQ)

 [Ambianic Edge](https://github.com/ambianic/ambianic-edge) is an Open Source software project that turns your inexpensive home computer (Raspberry Pi or an old laptop) into a smart camera device.
-We recommend running Ambianic Edge on [Ambianic Box](https://docs.ambianic.ai/users/ambianicbox/) hardware but you can also install and run it on most ARM on x86 computers.
+The recommended way to setup an Ambianic Edge device is to install the Ambianic Edge software on the [Ambianic Box](https://docs.ambianic.ai/users/ambianicbox/) reference hardware.
+However you can build your custom Ambanic Edge device and run it on any sufficiently powerful ARM or x86 computer.

 # Quick Setup

 We are meticulously focused on a simplified and streamlined DIY user experience from hardware assembly to mobile app.
-However we welcome advanced users to bring in their own components as needed.
+This section covers the quick and easy steps for setting up an Ambianic Edge device.

 ## Hardware